-All new street and pedestrian lighting within the public right-of-way would comply with applicable regulations and would maintain appropriate and safe lighting levels on both sidewalks and roadways, while minimizing light and glare on adjacent properties.
+All new street and sidewalk lighting within the public right-of-way would comply with applicable regulations and would maintain appropriate and safe lighting levels on both sidewalks and roadways, while minimizing light and glare on adjacent properties.
+The spacing of such lighting would also be per the City Standards and fixtures shall be run on both sides of the street.
+Street lights would also be proposed to be included in central medians.
+Project related and lower scaled pedestrian poles would also be used to illuminate wider sidewalks and drop off areas.
+To enhance these areas, landscape lighting would also be introduced.